dirkmueller/openSUSE-git/notes-about-git.md

 package (or successfully published revision of the package, to minimize the amount of those branches).
-This branch will point to the history of this package, and so the git garbage collector will keep those commits during the package live cycle.
+This branch will point to the history of this package, and so the git garbage collector will keep those commits during the package life cycle.

-For example, if github is using branches like `refs/pull/XX/head`, OBS can create branches like `refs/build/YY/head` to keep valid builds (or valid released builds) alive.
+For example, if GitHub is using branches like `refs/pull/XX/head`, OBS can create branches like `refs/build/YY/head` to keep valid builds (or valid released builds) alive.